Study of $B^+ \to \mu^+ \nu_\mu$ decays at Belle and Belle II: Results

 In addition to the nominal fit combining signal and background across Belle and Belle~II, we perform the fit with the background combined but the signal treated independently, which yields a consistent result.
 We also carry out fully standalone fits for Belle and Belle~II with neither signal nor background combined.
 This is shown in Fig.~\ref{fig:Independent_results} in addition to the combined Belle and Belle~II result.
 The standalone fits yield

 respectively.
 The shift in the Belle central value compared to the published result in Ref.~\cite{Prim_2020} arises from updated central values and systematic uncertainties in the \(b \to u\) and \(b \to c\) backgrounds.
-The updated Belle result supersedes the previous measurement and is consistent within 1.1 standard deviations with the old result.
-Here the comparison accounts for correlations by treating the statistical and most systematic uncertainties as correlated, while updated uncertainties from new theoretical inputs are treated as uncorrelated.
+The updated Belle result supersedes the previous measurement.
+Although the overall uncertainty has increased slightly, the modeling of the \(b \to u\) contribution employs a more advanced description compared to the previous iteration of this analysis.
+While the DFN model is retained, the underlying scheme for its input parameters has been updated from the \(1S\) to the Kagan–Neubert scheme~\cite{Kagan:1998ym,Buchmuller:2005zv}.
+In addition, the branching fractions and form factors have been updated to the latest values in Refs.~\cite{PDG_2024,HFLAV_2024}, which are constrained by new auxiliary measurements, resulting in a more up-to-date representation of this contribution.
+The Belle result is consistent within 1.1 standard deviations with the previous one, where the comparison accounts for correlations by treating the statistical and most systematic uncertainties as correlated, while updated uncertainties from new theoretical inputs are treated as uncorrelated.

 The magnitude of the CKM matrix element \(|V_{ub}|\) is extracted from the branching fraction in Eq.~\ref{eq:final_bf} using the \(B\) meson decay constant \(f_B = (190 \pm 1.3)\,\mathrm{MeV}\)~\cite{FLAG_2024} and the \(B^+\) lifetime \(\tau_B = (1.638 \pm 0.004)\,\mathrm{ps}\)~\cite{HFLAV_2024}.
 The result is